cdl-geneseo/geneseo-dictionary/S/Sexile.md

 # Sexile

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Sexile

 Created by  Unknown User (arh11), last modified on Sep 28, 2008

 (v. or n.) to kick a roommate out of a room in order to engage in sexual intercourse with some one 2. the state of being kicked out of a room so that your roommate can engage in sexual intercourse. &quot;Can't you guys sleep at her place tonight, I'm sick and tired of getting sexiled.&quot; Probably non-specific to Geneseo, a similar definition can be found on Urban Dictionary [http://www.urbandictionary.com/define.php?term=sexile]Source: Dictionary of Geneseo English 2006 (Dilluvio)